ARM-software/AVH/DoxyGen/infrastructure/src/github.md

 ### The vht.yml

-vht.yml describes the content of the testsuite, assets, build and test run instructions.
+The **vht.yml** file describes the content of the testsuite, assets, build and test run instructions.
 It is located in the root of the folder specified in vht_in.
-Its format is YAML (https://yaml.org/spec/)
+Its format is YAML (https://yaml.org/spec/) with the following structure:

-### The YAML structure

 ``` yml
 suite: